Kalondepatrick/iTPA/scripts/modelling/modelling.md

 **Our data at glance**

+The goal of this project was to explore mapping of malaria cases at sub-district level.
+We have first developed district level maps of malaria (cummulative cases and monthly cases for the entire study period).

+#Add an interactive map

+We have equally showed how malaria varies across districts with time.

+#Add an animated graph

 Based on the cases reported on DHIS , it has been observed that during the study period, majority of the malaria cases were reported in few facilities.
 These facilities include district hospitals such as Salima, Kasungu, Nkhotakota District Hospital, Nkhata Bay, Balaka, Mulanje, Mwanza and Machinga; rural hospitals such as Mponela and Chintheche.
 The full details of the cumulative cases at sub-district level has been presented in the figure below:

 ![Cumulative malaria cases during the study period](graphics/totalcases.png)